Big Basin Redwoods State Park

 Friends of Santa Cruz State Parks, through its unique position as co-management partner with State Parks, is operating the Big Basin Day-Use Reservation System.
 All fees support the park.

-Parking reservations will not be required to enter the park via bicycle, or to drive through on Highway 236 without stopping.
+Parking reservations will not be required to enter the park via bicycle or to drive Highway 236 through the park without stopping.

 Services